OpenHantek/OpenHantek6022/docs/readme.md

         const Dso::ControlSpecification *deviceSpecification;
     };

-GUI input either in the docks of by moving sliders changes the `DsoSettings` parameters directly and the `ControlSettings` parameters (that live in another thread `dsoControlThread` ) via signal/slot mechanism.
+GUI input either in the docks or by moving sliders changes the `DsoSettings` parameters directly and the `ControlSettings` parameters (that live in another thread `dsoControlThread` ) via signal/slot mechanism.
 The (big) class `HantekDsoControl` has a member `const DsoSettingsScope *scope` that gives direct read acces to the (persistent) scope settings.